trigger-corp/Forge-Documentation/source/modules/native/testing.rst

         });
     });

-Further documentation on available QUnit methods is available at: http://api.qunitjs.com/
+Further documentation on available QUnit methods is available at: http://api.qunitjs.com/.

 Interactive tests
 -----------------

-Sometimes tests require user interaction, in this case you should include them in ``tests/interactive.js``.
+Sometimes tests require user interaction - in this case you should include them in ``tests/interactive.js`` in your ``plugin`` folder.
 These tests will never be run automatically, but placing them here is a good way for you to be able to test the functionality of your plugin as you develop it.

-To make it easier to get information from the user a helper function ``askQuestion(question, answers)`` is provided, where ``question`` is the question to ask, and ``answers`` is a mapping of answers to callback functions.
+A helper function ``askQuestion(question, answers)`` is provided to make it easier to prompt the user for input: ``question`` is the question to ask, and ``answers`` is a mapping of answers to callback functions.

 An example interactive test (this time taken from the ``barcode`` module) could be::